Casamance

+Etymology

+The most widely accepted explanation is that Casamance derives from the Manding expression Kasa mansa, meaning “King of Kasa”.
+The name refers to the Kingdom of Kasa (sometimes called Kasanga), a historical state in the region.
+While many of the inhabitants of this kingdom were Bainuk and Jola it was ruled by a Mandinkized elite.
+The Portuguese, who maintained early trade relations with the area, rendered the title Kasa mansa as Casamansa.
+During the subsequent period of French colonial rule in Senegal, this Portuguese form was adapted into French as Casamance, which is the modern name of the region.

+A less common interpretation suggests that the name may reflect a partial Lusophone origin, combining Portuguese casa (“house”) with Manding mansa (“king, chief”).
+This view, mentioned for example by Aloyse Kobès in his Wolof–French Dictionary (1923), has been considered more speculative.

 Peoples

 Casamance is mainly inhabited by the Jola and Bainuk.
 Significant minority populations include the Balanta, Mande and Fulani.
 Casamance is religiously diverse, with the inhabitants practicing Islam, Christianity, and traditional African religions.

 History

 According to local legends, the Jola and Bainuk people are said to have inhabited Casamance for over a thousand years.
 Jola leaders ruled portions of Casamance, frequently under the nominal rule of Wolof and Serer kingdoms to the north.
 From the 15th to 18th century, the Bainuk Kasa kingdom located in the Lower Casamance was the dominant state in the south.
 In the 15th century, Portuguese slave traders and navigators established a trading station in the area.
 They also formed trade relations with local Jola chiefs and the king of Kasa.

 The Casamance was subject to both French and Portuguese colonial efforts before a border was negotiated in 1888 between the French colony of Senegal and Portuguese Guinea (now Guinea-Bissau) to the south.
 Portugal lost possession of Casamance, then the commercial hub of its colony.
-Casamance, to this day, has preserved the local variant of Upper Guinea Creole known as Ziguinchor Creole, and the members of the deep-rooted Creole community carry Portuguese surnames like Da Silva, Carvalho and Fonseca.
+Casamance, to this day, has preserved the local variant of Upper Guinea Creole known as Casamance Creole, and the members of the deep-rooted Creole community carry Portuguese surnames like Da Silva, Carvalho and Fonseca.
 The historical ties to Portugal were a factor in Senegal's decision to seek membership of the Community of Portuguese Language Countries (CPLP), becoming an associate observer in 2008.
 Interest in Portuguese heritage has been revived in order to exert a distinct identity, particularly in Baixa Casamança.

 Bissau-Guineans are also present in the region, as expatriates, immigrants, and refugees from the poverty and instability that since long affects the neighbouring country, including the 1998–1999 Guinea-Bissau Civil War.